MinnPost/object-sync-for-salesforce/readme.txt

 == Changelog ==

-* 1.3.5 (2018-04-25)
+* 1.3.6 (2018-05-16)
-	* Bug fix: this release fixes an issue where the plugin can fail to map certain fields in certain cases when the Salesforce value it is attempting to save in WordPress is empty.
+	* Bug fix: this release fixes an issue where the plugin can fail to save setting values in older WordPress versions, which keeps it from ever being activated.
+Thanks to WordPress user @amstertam for bringing this to our attention.